██████╗ ███████╗███████╗██████╗ ███████╗███████╗████████╗ ███████╗██╗ ██╗██╗ ██╗

 NGC 6188 is a large emission nebula illuminated by the young hot stars of open cluster NGC 6193, which formed from the same molecular cloud within the last few million years.
 The rim nebula — the bright irregular edge of ionised gas — marks the boundary between the HII region and the cold molecular cloud beyond.
 The "dragons" are great pillars of dark molecular gas projecting into the HII region, sculpted by radiation pressure into curving, wing-like forms.
 In the same field, NGC 6164-6165 floats as a separate smaller structure created by the rare magnetic O-type star HD 148937, physically located at a similar distance.

 The juxtaposition of the grand sculpted dragons of NGC 6188 with the elegant bipolar egg of NGC 6164 in a single frame is unique to this region of sky.
-My 2024 SHO treatment covers a large area with impressive uniformity and detail, the wide-field perspective revealing the extended diffuse emission connecting the various bright nebulae — the invisible molecular scaffolding of a star-forming complex made visible in narrowband light.
+My 2024 SHO treatment covers a large area with good uniformity and detail, the wide-field perspective revealing the extended diffuse emission connecting the various bright nebulae — the invisible molecular scaffolding of a star-forming complex made visible in narrowband light.

 Helix Nebula